-Our existing operations and continued future development are dependent to a significant extent upon the performance and active participation of certain key individuals, including our chief executive officer and the chief operating officers of our principal U.S. and U.K. subsidiaries.
+Our existing operations and continued future development are dependent to a significant extent upon the performance and active participation of certain key individuals, including senior management.
 We cannot guarantee that we will be successful in retaining the services of these, or other key personnel.
 None of our employees have signed noncompetition agreements.
 If we were to lose any of these individuals, our financial condition and results of operations could be materially adversely affected.